AriApar/ariapar.github.io/content/posts/2020-07-26-information-fraud-why-paying-for-twitter-makes-sense.md

   - Product
 ---

-> I think a subscription model for Twitter would make sense, and I might pay for it.
-In fact, I think it would solve the ad-revenue driven misinformation problem, if done correctly.
+> A subscription model for Twitter would make sense, and I would pay for it.
+In fact, if well-executed, it would solve the ad-revenue driven misinformation problem.
 Here's why.

 <figure>
     <img src="/media/moran-8cMPxOqkLE8-unsplash.jpg"/>